YoanaAri/post-it-board/README.md

 <img src="img/emptyHome.png" alt="empty trush example" width="80" height="80">

-Post it's state is saved in LocalStorage so you can refresh te page and still see the Post its.
+Post it's state is saved in LocalStorage so you can refresh the page and still see the Post its.
 Be sure you dont have your browser configured to deny permission to persist data.

 <p align="right">(<a href="#top">back to top</a>)</p>